 Verified

-About Eating Recovery Center Denver
+About Eating Recovery Center Denver - 1st Ave

 Located near downtown Denver, The Eating Recovery Center offers specialized treatment for adult clients with eating disorders and co-occurring mental health issues.
 Their range of services includes day treatment, intensive outpatient, and outpatient programs.
 The Eating Recovery Center focuses on individualized care and uses evidence-based treatment methods to support patients in achieving long-term recovery.
 Their expert team of licensed therapists is dedicated to helping clients overcome eating disorders and co-occurring conditions in a supportive environment.

 The Eating Recovery Center uses a holistic and personalized approach to treat eating disorders, combining medical, psychological, and nutritional support.
-This treatment center provides healing for adults who struggle with anorexia, AFRID, binge eating disorder, bulimia, compulsive overeating, orthorexia, and other specified feeding and eating disorders.
+This treatment center provides healing for adults who struggle with anorexia, ARFID, binge eating disorder, bulimia, compulsive overeating, orthorexia, and other specified feeding and eating disorders.
 The Eating Recovery Center’s staff are trained on the most up-to-date and evidence-based therapies to address complex cases.
 The center is fully equipped to provide these services if clients require medication management and psychiatric supervision.

 At The Eating Recovery Center in Denver, the treatment focuses on building coping skills and whole-person support.
-The clinicians use nutritional rehabilitation, Radically Open Dialectical Behavior Therapy, Exposure Therapy, Acceptance and Commitment Therapy, Dialectical Behavior Therapy, and Cognitive Behavioral Therapy to help clients build resilience, navigate stress, and create lasting connections with others.
+The clinicians use nutritional rehabilitation, radically open dialectical behavior therapy, exposure therapy, acceptance and commitment therapy, dialectical behavior therapy, and cognitive behavioral therapy to help clients build resilience, navigate stress, and create lasting connections with others.
 Additionally, they offer group therapy, nutritional counseling, and family therapy to deepen each client’s recovery experience.

 The Eating Recovery Center offers a modern, supportive environment with amenities and services, including quiet, dedicated therapy spaces, art groups, nutritional counseling, and family education.
 Clients see the same clinician transitioning from day treatment to outpatient, making for a smooth and cohesive transition.